Tim Blue

-Tim Blue (born July 10, 1984) is an American professional basketball player.
-He is mostly known for his stint with the Antibes Sharks of the French LNB Pro A. Blue usually played as power forward or small forward.
+Tim Blue (born July 10, 1984) is an American former basketball player.
+He is mostly known for his stint with the Antibes Sharks of the French LNB Pro A, where his number was retired.
+Blue usually played as power forward or small forward.
 In his professional career, he has played in the Netherlands, Germany, Finland and France.

 College

 Blue played at Palm Beach Gardens High School before enrolling at Indian River State College in 2003.
 He spent the 2003-04 campaign with The River, before heading to Middle Tennessee State University, where he played from 2005 to 2007.
 In his two years with the Blue Raiders, he averaged 9.0 points and 4.9 rebounds a contest.

 Professional career

 Blue won the Dutch basketball championship with the GasTerra Flames Groningen in 2010.
 In August 2010, he was signed by German Basketball Bundesliga side Mitteldeutscher BC.
 After returning to the Netherlands and a brief stint in Finland, Blue moved to France.